stefanogelli92/geo_ita/README.md

   40.846269  14.267525                 'Napoli'                   'Napoli'     'NA'              'Campania'
 ```
 - **AddGeographicalInfo**:
-        <br>From a given columns with the information of *Comune*, *Provincia* or *Regione* (works both with Codice ISTAT, denominazione or sigla), add the hierarchical structure of *Province* and *Regioni* and the value of population and area.
+        <br>This method allows you to enrich a dataset by adding the hierarchical structure of *Province* and *Regioni*, along with the population and area values, based on a given column containing information about the *Comune*, *Provincia*, or *Regione*.
+It works with various types of data, including the Codice ISTAT, official names (denominazione), or abbreviations (sigla).
-        <br>Warning: If you use the name of *Comune* it is not always possible to match the name present in the anagrafica ISTAT, this method try to clean the value and find possible località used instead of the name of *comune*.
+        <br>**Note**: When using the name of the *Comune*, it may not always be possible to directly match it with the official ISTAT registry.
+This method attempts to clean and standardize the input data, handling cases where local names or alternative place names are used instead of the official *Comune* name.
 ```python
 # Usage
 from geo_ita.enrich_dataframe import AddGeographicalInfo